 If you suspect that your neutral wire has come loose, immediately seek emergency assistance.
 You may be electrocuted if you don’t take action.
 A loose neutral wire can also be a hazard to your home and appliances.
 You should always ensure that there is no faulty neutral wire.

 When a loose neutral is causing a fire, it is a danger to you and your home.
 It can cause electrical shock and even burn items nearby.
-This type of fire can be prevented by seeking help from a HomeX virtual expert.
 These experts can diagnose the cause of the loose neutral wire in your home.